The-Coder-Kishor/captcha_task/README.md

 IDX2CHAR = {i: c for c, i in CHAR2IDX.items()}
 - character index

-Because of limitations in copmute power, I limiter number of images from each dataset
+Because of limitations in copmute power, I limited number of images from each dataset to 1 easy(the only generated) and 20 of everything else and 40 of the red.
+I tried playing with it.
+Results are not the best, some letters get wrong most of the time.